rrra/www/content/post/2020/september-minutes.md

 #### Clay RRRAES

-Jarod W0JPJ reported that FM Ambulance was looking at donating radios to the club... contact Jarod or Seth KC0ODE for more information.
+Jarod W0JPJ reported that FM Ambulance was looking at donating radios to the club.
+Contact Jarod or Seth KC0ODE for more information.

 #### Technical